 Trade Prospects Lift Global Stocks

-Global stocks rose Friday as trade prospects appeared to improve, putting most major indexes on track for weekly gains.
+Global stocks inched higher Friday as trade prospects appeared to improve, putting most major indexes on track for weekly gains.

-The Stoxx Europe 600 edged up 0.4% in early trading, while markets in Asia closed higher and futures pointed to a 0.2% opening rise for the S&P 500.
+The Stoxx Europe 600 was up 0.2% in morning trading, while markets in Asia closed higher and futures pointed to a 0.2% opening rise for the S&P 500 after notching its biggest gain in two weeks.

-The S&P 500 notched its biggest gain in two weeks on Thursday, lifted by optimism about U.S.-China trade talks and gains in Apple and other technology companies.
+Stocks have swung back and forth in recent sessions as investors attempt to assess the potential impact of new trade agreements on supply chains and the global economy.

-Stocks appeared to rise on news the Trump administration is giving Beijing another chance to try to stave off new tariffs on $200 billion in Chinese exports, asking top officials for a fresh round of trade talks later this month, The Wall Street Journal reported earlier this week.
+The latest boost for stocks appeared to come from news the Trump administration is giving Beijing another chance to try to stave off new tariffs on $200 billion in Chinese exports, asking top officials for a fresh round of trade talks later this month, The Wall Street Journal reported earlier this week.

-Stocks have swung back and forth in recent weeks on trade developments as investors attempt to assess the potential impact of new trade agreements on supply chains and the global economy.

 “What’s driving intraday volatility and choppiness in the market?
 It’s going to be trade,” said Shawn Cruz, who manages trading strategy at TD Ameritrade.
 “We still haven’t seen what’s actually going to get put in place…so it’s more or less a risk aversion exercise.”

+Shoqat Bunglawala, head of the global portfolio solutions group for EMEA and Asia Pacific at Goldman Sachs Asset Management, said he is cautious on emerging markets in the short term because of issues largely stemming from market sentiment and volatility, but in the medium term, “we’re still very positive on emerging markets.”

+Many emerging markets are in a substantially better position that they were a few years ago, he said, pointing to improvements in earnings growth and well-anchored inflation.

-In Europe on Friday, shares of industrial, technology and mining companies were among the biggest advancers, while utilities and telecom companies — which tend to outperform during times of economic weakness as investors seek stability — lagged behind.
+In Europe on Friday, shares of auto and mining companies were among the biggest advancers, while utility companies — which tend to outperform during times of economic weakness as investors seek stability — lagged behind.

 U.S. retail sales figures for August are due later Friday after data showed Americans boosted their spending in July.
 Another strong reading would be important for market sentiment, particularly for shares of consumer-oriented stocks, in light of a recent pickup in wage growth, said Mr. Cruz.